Frequently asked questions.

 Q: What do they intend to do on the land?

-A: We don't know.
-Sometimes they say they are establishing a self-sustaining, post food apocalypse eco-community.
+A: They have offered various and conflicting proposals.
+Sometimes they say they are establishing a self-sustaining, post food-apocalypse eco-community.
 At other times they refer to it as a working farm.
 They also suggest a food forest, forest bathing, shamanic retreats...
-Their initial business plan included nearly £100,000 capital expenditure on moveable structures (apparently intended to evade planning restrictions) as well as wind and solar power installations.
-The 'solar' proposal has been restated as well as hydro.
-None of this can be done without planning permission.
+Their initial business plan included nearly £100,000 capital expenditure on moveable structures ( intended to evade the requirement to apply for planning consent ) as well as wind, solar and hydro power installations.

 Q: Why didn't someone else buy the land?

 A: It was a private arrangement made between the seller - Stanton Estates - and the buyer.
 The land was not for sale on the open market and never has been.